zkrising/Tachi/docs/docs/tachi-server/implementation-details/goals-quests.md

-# Goals, Milestones, Sets
+# Goals, Quests, Questlines

-This page covers pretty much everything you need to know about interacting with goals and milestones.
+This page covers pretty much everything you need to know about interacting with goals and quests.

 Although these features are fairly straightforward on the surface, their implementation is a bit complex at points.
 We'll get to it.